lmullen/jsr/issues/vol13/Neal.markdown

 and national discourses about lynching and makes a valuable contribution to this area of research.
-Wood is most persuasive when situating a visual form, whether photographs, early moving pictures, or film within its historical milieu and conventions of understanding—or put another way, when she is analyzing the construction of lynching as a spectacle.
+Wood is most persuasive when situating a visual form, whether photographs, early moving pictures, or film within its historical milieu and conventions of understanding---or put another way, when she is analyzing the construction of lynching as a spectacle.
 However, she often slips from an analysis of production to claims about consumption with little discussion of the difference.
 The homogenization